KBNA-FM: KBNA-FM

 In 1985, the two stations were acquired by Tichenor Radio.
 Tichenor specialized in Spanish language formats and flipped the stations to Regional Mexican music as KBNA and KBNA-FM or "Ké Buena" ("How Good").
 Tichenor stations, including KBNA-AM-FM, were acquired by Univision Communications in 2003.
 Univision flipped the AM station to Spanish language talk radio but kept Regional Mexican music playing on KBNA-FM.

 In 2016, Univision Radio exited the El Paso media market by selling its stations to an affiliate of Mexican radio broadcaster Grupo Radio Centro for $2 million.
 GRC took over operations via a local marketing agreement (LMA) on November 8.
-Rafael Márquez, a United States citizen, owns 75 percent of the licensee, under the business name "97.5 Licensee TX, LLC".
-The remainder is owned by Grupo Radio Centro TX, LLC, a subsidiary of the Mexican media company.
+Rafael Márquez, a United States citizen, owned 75 percent of the licensee, under the business name "97.5 Licensee TX, LLC".
+The remainder was owned by Grupo Radio Centro TX, LLC, a subsidiary of the Mexican media company.

-As November 1, 2022, Pro Radio LLC took over the local programming and marketing agreement from Grupo Radio Centro TX.
+In 2021, Luz María Rygaard filed to buy the stations of 97.5 Licensee TX, LLC.
+By 2022, the United States operations of the Radio Centro cluster in El Paso were transferred to Pro Radio LLC, a subsidiary of the Mexican Grupo Audiorama Comunicaciones, which also owns stations in Ciudad Juárez, without a written agreement as required by the Federal Communications Commission (FCC).
+In 2023, Rygaard filed to sell the stations to Lorena Margarita Pérez Toscano.
+The FCC's investigation of the case revealed substantial inconsistencies in station operations as well as questions as to whether Pérez Toscano had already taken control, as Rygaard served as an employee of Pro Radio while being the nominal owner.
+As a result, in January 2026, the FCC's Media Bureau designated the transfer for a hearing that could lead to the revocation of the stations' broadcast licenses.